 Purification of Isolates

-Colonies obtained was purified by subculturing into sterile agar plates and incubated for 24hrs at 37oC.
+Colonies obtained was purified by subculturing into sterile agar plates and incubated for 24 h at 37oC.
 The purified isolates were stored in agar slants for further analysis.

 Characterization and Identification of Isolates

 The isolates were sub-cultured and the pure culture were identified by colonial characteristics, Gram’s reaction, biochemical tests such as Catalase tests, Motility test, Citrate test fermentation and Haemolysis test.
 Both microscopic and macroscopic techniques were employed for the identification of the organisms.